Esri/geoportal-server-harvester/README.md

 ## Features

 * Support for harvesting WAF and CSW repositories
-* Ability to harvest into the next generation catalog or a local folder
+* Publication into the next generation catalog or a local folder
-* Extendebility
+* Extensibility

 ## Instructions